Understanding Mediation and Arbitration · · 28 min read

 Pre-Mediation Preparation: Setting the Foundation for Success

-Pre-mediation preparation is crucial for ensuring effective mediation steps and a positive experience.
+Pre-mediation preparation is crucial for ensuring effective and a .
 Have you considered what you truly want to achieve?
-Here are some essential activities to guide you:
+Here are some :

 By preparing thoroughly, we can approach negotiations with clarity and confidence.
-This preparation not only enhances our chances of success but also fosters a spirit of collaboration.
+This preparation not only but also fosters a spirit of collaboration.
 Remember, you’re not alone in this journey; together, we can navigate these discussions with understanding and compassion.

 Each box shows an important step in preparing for mediation.
 Follow the arrows to see the order of actions that can lead to a more effective and collaborative mediation experience.